William Henry Draper III: Personal life and death

 After 34 years with Parkinson's disease, Phyllis died in January 2018.

+Draper died on September 8, 2026, at the age of 98.

 Awards and honors

-In 1982 Harvard Business School honored Draper with its Alumni Achievement Award, and in 1992 he was awarded the Ellis Island Medal of Honor.
-In 1996 he received the Citizen Diplomacy Award from the International Diplomacy Council, and in 2002 he received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars.
-In 2005 Draper received the Vision Award from SD Forum and was inducted into the Dow Jones Venture Capital Hall of Fame.
-In 2006 he received the Silicon Valley Fast 50 Lifetime Achievement Award and the Distinguished Service Award from the Institute of International Education.
-In 2009 Draper received the Global Citizen of the Year Award from International House Berkeley, the Lifetime Achievement Award from the Commonwealth Club, the Lifetime Achievement Award from the International Business Forum, and the Philanthropic Leadership Award from the American India Foundation.
+In 1982, Harvard Business School honored Draper with its Alumni Achievement Award, and in 1992 he was awarded the Ellis Island Medal of Honor.
+In 1996, he received the Citizen Diplomacy Award from the International Diplomacy Council, and in 2002 he received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars.
+In 2005, Draper received the Vision Award from SD Forum and was inducted into the Dow Jones Venture Capital Hall of Fame.
+In 2006, he received the Silicon Valley Fast 50 Lifetime Achievement Award and the Distinguished Service Award from the Institute of International Education.
+In 2009, Draper received the Global Citizen of the Year Award from International House Berkeley, the Lifetime Achievement Award from the Commonwealth Club, the Lifetime Achievement Award from the International Business Forum, and the Philanthropic Leadership Award from the American India Foundation.
 In 2017, Draper received the Lifetime Achievement Award from the National Venture Capital Association and was awarded a medal from the Foreign Policy Association.
 In addition, he has received honorary decorations from Bolivia, Morocco, and Samoa.
 He received his Bachelor of Arts degree from Yale University in 1950 and earned a Master of Business Administration degree, with distinction, from Harvard Business School in 1954.
-In 2020 Draper received the Arthur C. Clarke Lifetime Achievement Award. and the UNAFF Visionary Award 2016.
+In 2020, Draper received the Arthur C. Clarke Lifetime Achievement Award. and the UNAFF Visionary Award 2016.